What Is Microsoft 365 GCC High? A Complete Guide for Defense Contractors

 How much does GCC High cost?

-Pricing varies by license type (F3, E3, E5, etc.), but you can expect to pay 50–70% more for Microsoft 365 GCC High compared to equivalent Commercial or GCC licenses.
+GCC High ricing varies by license type (G3, G5, etc.) and isn’t publicly published by Microsoft, since it’s sold through Enterprise Agreements and authorized partners.
+But you can expect to pay 50–70% more for Microsoft 365 GCC High compared to equivalent Commercial or GCC licenses.

-It’s important to note that GCC High licenses must be purchased on an annual basis.
-Microsoft does not offer monthly billing or allow mid-term license reductions.
+- Renew license annually: GCC High licenses must be purchased on an annual basis (Microsoft does not offer monthly billing or allow mid-term license reductions)

 Building a strong infrastructure to protect CUI and other government data